The Ruby Griffith Awards & The British Players

-This site is an information resource for the Ruby Griffith Award program.
+This site is an information resource for the Ruby Griffith Awards program.
 It is managed separately from the British Players website but in cooperation with the administration of the Ruby Griffith Awards.
 The information posted here is provided strictly as a service to the amateur theater community and patrons to promote attendance, support and growth of amateur theater.

 Please check the British Players website for more information about the company and awards program.

-Background: How are the Ruby Griffith Awards administered and determined?
+How are the Ruby Griffith Awards administered and determined?

 The Competition is designed to elevate the quality of local amateur theatre and reward excellence and outstanding achievement.
 The judging is undertaken by a panel of adjudicators specially trained and appointed from within the membership of The British Players.

 At present there are around 40 judges, all of whom are actively engaged in community theatre and who also have knowledge of the professional theatre, whether as frequent watchers and/or as participants.
 When an entry is received an e-mail is sent out to these judges by the Administrator for the season, notifying them of the show.
-Three judges are then chosen by the Administrator and their dates of availability obtained.
+Four judges are then chosen by the Administrator and their dates of availability obtained.
 The adjudicators are then sent a letter with a score sheet.
-One of the three is selected as a Facilitator.
+One of the four is selected as a Facilitator.
 After each judge has attended a performance they are required to score the show and send their scores to the Administrator within 48 hours and to write a critique of the show.
 As regards the scores nobody, except the person scoring and the Administrator knows what score has been given.
 It is critical to the integrity of the RGA program that at no time should any judge discuss the score they have assigned.
 It is possible that after facilitation, people might want to adjust their scores bearing upon the discussion at the meeting, but again it is between the judge and the Administrator.
-After all three judges have seen the production, the Facilitator calls a meeting to discuss the individual critiques and to gather material for a combined critique.
+After all four judges have seen the production, the Facilitator calls a meeting to discuss the individual critiques and to gather material for a combined critique.
 This critique covers the categories of Directing, Acting, Costumes, Makeup and Hair; Set and Props, Lights and Sound; Stage Management and Front of House.
 If it is a musical production, the categories are expanded to include Singing, Dancing & Choreography and Orchestra or Musical Accompaniment.
 At the end of the season every competing group will receive a composite critique of their entered production, which has been drawn from these individual critiques.

 Our judges come from all over the Washington, DC area.
 They are not solely assigned to community theatres in their own locality but sent out to judge entries as far away as Bowie in the north to La Plata in the south and everywhere in between, including Baltimore and Annapolis.